Jump to content

 I am the last person to ask about religious or philosophical matters.
 But here I go ....

-Every society, including secular ones, has a need to have a belief system to explain the surrounding world.
+Every society, including secular ones, needs to have a belief system to explain the surrounding world.
 Even Revolutionary France needed a replacement for Christianity that had been suppressed.
 It created a Temple of Reason for the Cult of Reason based on the ideas of reason, virtue, and liberty.

 Temple of Reason - Wikipedia

-Romans, being a highly superstitious and Proto-scientific society, needed a vast array of gods to explain the many natural phenomena and unexplained events around them.
+As a highly superstitious and Proto-scientific society, Romans needed many gods to explain the many natural phenomena and unexplained events around them.

 Quote